tbenst/beaker-notebook/docs/beaker_api/bootstrap.md

     * For bunsen, response is always "beaker"
     * We don't need it
 * Set up universal language plugins
     * Hardcoded ones are only Html, Latex, JavaScript
     * (client js for other languages will be dynamically loaded later on when it's determined that the active notebook uses these languages).
     * add to global plugin registry map
 * ../beaker/rest/util/getVersionInfo
     * stores version and buildTime
     * helps beaker decides what to do with older format .bkr files

+### Fetch notebook contents from Bunsen server

+* This is actually code created by the Bunsen team and patched onto Beaker.
+* An AJAX GET request is made to e.g. /notebooks/29/contents

+### Initialize notebook UI with notebook contents

+* bk-main-app UI element is attached to its controller and Angular takes over from there.
+(This is no longer a part of the API between the client and the server).